Getting Started with the OpenTelemetry Collector

 detectors: [env, docker]

-You can check the official documentation to learn about available detectors for Heroku, Azure, Consul, and many others.
+Check the official documentation to learn about available detectors for Heroku, Azure, Consul, and many others.

 Memory Limiter

-To enable memory limiter:
+To enable the memory limiter:

 processors: